RajatJangra2653/ai-developer/Labs/lab-04.md

 ## Task 2: Create and import the OpenAPI Plugin

-In this task, you will explore different flow types in Azure AI Foundry by creating and importing the OpenAPI Plugin to extend the app's capabilities.
+In this task, you will explore different flow types in Microsoft Foundry by creating and importing the OpenAPI Plugin to extend the app's capabilities.

 <details>
 <summary><strong>Python</strong></summary>